 - Add the chopped dried cranberries to the mixture and stir-in by hand until they are evenly distributed.

 - Test the mixture by taking out a spoonful to see if it's firm enough to roll into a ball shape.
-Depending on the type of sweetener you use, you may need to let them firm a little in the refrigerator before rolling into a ball.
-If they aren't firm enough to roll into a ball shape, put the mixture in the refrigerator for about 10-15 minutes, then remove and proceed to Step 4.
+Depending on the type of sweetener you use, you may need to let the ball mixture firm a little in the refrigerator before rolling into a ball.
+If they aren't firm enough to roll into a ball shape, put the ball mixture in the refrigerator for about 10-15 minutes, then remove and proceed to Step 4.

 - Take a spoonful at a time and roll them into the palms of your hand to form a ball shape.
 If they start to stick to the palms of your hands, just rub a tiny amount of coconut oil on your palms and continue.

-- Place the balls on a baking pan lined with parchment paper and place in the refrigerator for about 15-30 minutes to firm.
+- Place the balls on the prepared cookie sheet and place in the refrigerator for about 15 minutes to firm.

 - Store in an air-tight BPA-free container in the refrigerator until ready to serve because they will get soft and lose their shape if left out at room temperature.